Hadwiger number: Coloring

 The Hadwiger conjecture states that the Hadwiger number is always at least as large as the chromatic number of G. That is, every graph with Hadwiger number k should have a graph coloring with at most k colors.
 The case k = 4 is equivalent (by Wagner's characterization of the graphs with this Hadwiger number) to the four color theorem on colorings of planar graphs, and the conjecture has also been proven for k ≤ 5, but remains unproven for larger values of k.

 Because of their low degeneracy, the graphs with Hadwiger number at most k can be colored by a greedy coloring algorithm using $O(k \sqrt{ \log k})$ colors.

 Computational complexity

 Testing whether the Hadwiger number of a given graph is at least a given value k is NP-complete, from which it follows that determining the Hadwiger number is NP-hard.
 However, the problem is fixed-parameter tractable: there is an algorithm for finding the largest clique minor in an amount of time that depends only polynomially on the size of the graph, but exponentially in h(G).
-Additionally, polynomial time algorithms can approximate the Hadwiger number significantly more accurately than the best polynomial-time approximation (assuming P ≠ NP) to the size of the largest complete subgraph.
+Additionally, polynomial time algorithms can approximate the Hadwiger number to within an approximation ratio of $O(\sqrt n)$, significantly more accurately than the best polynomial-time approximation (assuming P ≠ NP) to the size of the largest complete subgraph.